 Bataille is a member of the National Fastpitch Coaches Association and has served on the organization’s ethics committee.
 She has held staff positions at many softball camps and has been invited to speak at numerous others.
 She has also conducted clinics and private lessons on hitting, catching, team practice dynamics, strategies and conditioning.

-Formerly Vanessa Glasscock, she married former Stetson University Sports Information Director Jamie Bataille in July 2003.
+Formerly Vanessa Glasscock, she is married to Stetson University Assistant Director of Athletic Communications.
 The couple resides in DeLand.